BrockFredin/microbenchmarking-setup/README.md

 The workspace contains two folders by default, where:

-- `app/src/main/java-org-example-app/MyBenchmark.java`: the folder to maintain sources
+- `app/src/main/java-org-example-app/MyBenchmark.java`: the entry point folder
 - `lib`: the future folder to maintain potential dependencies

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.